attepitkaenen/YatzyFIN/README.md

 # YatzyFIN
 WARGNING!
-This project contains Finnish language!
-An university project of the game yatzy.
+This project contains Finnish language! \n An university project of the game yatzy.